cedalo/streamsheets-documentation/source/functions/stack/stackfind.rst

 **Return Value**

 TRUE, if at least one matching value was found, otherwise FALSE.
-In case of an error the corresponding :ref:`error <error>` value is returned.
+In case of an error the corresponding error value is returned.

 **Example**